xtermjs/xtermjs.org/_docs/api/Terminal.md

 - `n` - Number - The number of rows to scroll down (or up if negative)

-Resize the geometry of the terminal.
+Scroll the terminal by a number of lines.

 ```javascript
 // Scroll the terminal down by 5 rows